-Philip Sheppard is a composer, producer, virtuoso cellist, inventor, public speaker, philanthropist, professor at the Royal Academy of Music and a creative innovator who has worked with some of the biggest names in music, tech, sport and film.
+Philip Sheppard is a composer, producer, virtuoso cellist, inventor, public speaker, philanthropist, Fellow of the Royal Academy of Music and a creative innovator who has worked with some of the biggest names in music, tech, sport and film.

 Philip regularly writes and plays with Odesza, Pretty Lights and UNKLE and has been featured as a guest artist with rock and roll legends, including Scott Walker, Grace Jones, Jimmy Page, Jeff Buckley, David Bowie, Sia, Suzanne Vega and Jarvis Cocker.
 His first solo orchestral album Somewhere Along the Edge was recorded at Abbey Road Studios in September 2016 and wass his first studio album away from specific movie soundtracks for some time.
 Each track is dedicated to someone who lives fully at the edge of life -whether explorers, artists, travelers or thinkers.
 In 2017, Philip collaborated once again with Odesza on their third studio album, A Moment Apart, which was nominated for two Grammy Awards: Best Dance/Electronic Album and Best Dance Recording for Line of Sight.

 Philip Sheppard has produced many large scale and complex live events.
 He was the music director for the London 2012 Handover sequence at the 2008 Beijing Olympics Closing Ceremony.
 Philip composed and produced the music for the ceremony, including a new version of the UK National Anthem.
 He recorded and conducted the London Symphony Orchestra playing his Olympic sequence (entitled This Is London), and produced a new version of Jimmy Page and Leona Lewis performing Led Zeppelin’s Whole Lotta Love for the culmination of the ceremony.